 (b) The term "due cause" for the purposes of this chapter of the Code shall include, but not be limited to:

-(1) Conviction of, or the entering of a plea of guilty or nolo contendere by, the licensee or any person holding an interest in the license for any felony, any law, administrative regulation or ordinance involving alcoholic beverages, gambling or narcotics, or tax laws.
+(1) A conviction, judicial finding, or the entering of a plea of guilty or nolo contendere by, the licensee or any person holding an interest in the license for any felony, or any violation of any law, administrative regulation or ordinance involving alcoholic beverages, gambling or narcotics, or tax laws.

-(2) Conviction of, or the entering of a plea of guilty or nolo contendere by, the licensee or any person holding an interest in the license for any sex offense when the licensed business permits on-premises consumption.
+(2) A conviction, judicial finding, or the entering of a plea of guilty or nolo contendere by, the licensee or any person holding an interest in the license for any sex offense when the licensed business permits on-premises consumption.

 (3) Material falsification of any fact given in an application for a license issued under this chapter or bearing upon the licensee's qualification therefor.
 Any act, which may be construed as a subterfuge in an effort to circumvent any of the qualifications for a license under this chapter, shall be deemed a violation of the requirement attempted to be circumvented.

 (4) Violation of any provision of this chapter, or any failure to meet or maintain any standard or regulation prescribed by this chapter as a condition or qualification for holding a license.

+(5) Failure of the licensee or any employee or agent of the business in which such license is utilized to promptly report to the police department of the city any of the following which occurred on the licensed premises:

+i.
+Any violation of this article;

+ii.
+Any other violation of law;

+iii.
+Any violation of any other city ordinance; or

+iv.
+Any breach of the peace, disturbance or altercation.

+(6) Failure of the licensee or the employees, agent or servants of the business in which such license is utilized to promptly control and prevent upon the premises of such business any of the following activities or conduct:

+i.
+Fighting;

+ii.
+Disorderly conduct;

+iii.
+Utilization of controlled substances;

+iv.
+Gambling;

+v.
+Indecent conduct;

+vi.
+Noise ordinance violations; or

+vii.
+Other conduct which constitutes a nuisance.

+(7) Any documented negative impact to adjacent property owners (such as litter, parking, noise, property damage, etc.) for which the owner or tenant has failed to remedy through good faith efforts.

+(8) Failure to maintain parking lot of property in such a manner as to prevent littering, loitering, acts of disorderly conduct, excessive demand for public safety resources, and on-going disturbance of adjacent property owners.

-(5) Any other factor known to or discovered by the city whereby it is objectively shown the licensee, any of the licensee's employees or any person holding an interest in a license, has engaged in conduct at or involving the licensed business or has permitted conduct on the licensed premises that constitutes a violation of federal or state law, local ordinance or administrative regulations involving alcoholic beverages, gambling, narcotics or sex offenses it shall create a rebuttable presumption that the violative act was done with the knowledge or consent of the licensee.
+(9) Any other factor known to or discovered by the city whereby it is objectively shown the licensee, any of the licensee's employees or any person holding an interest in a license, has engaged in conduct at or involving the licensed business or has permitted conduct on the licensed premises that constitutes a violation of federal or state law, local ordinance or administrative regulations involving alcoholic beverages, gambling, narcotics or sex offenses it shall create a rebuttable presumption that the violative act was done with the knowledge or consent of the licensee.

-(Ord.
-No. 07-14, § 4, 7-16-2007; Ord.
-No. 08-01, § 5, 2-18-2008)

 Sec.
 6-232.
 Notice of violation.